 A ferritin blood test helps doctors evaluate the amount of iron stored in the body.
 The body uses iron to make hemoglobin, the oxygen-carrying protein inside red blood cells.

 Iron is obtained from food and stored for use as ferritin, an iron-carrying protein.
-Ferritin is found mostly in the liver, but it's also present in smaller amounts in the bone marrow, spleen, and muscles.
-Only a small amount is normally present in the blood, but it can still be used to estimate the body's total iron stores.
+Ferritin is found mostly in the liver, but smaller amounts are also in bone marrow, the spleen, and muscles.
+Normally only a small amount is in the blood, but this test can still help estimate the body's total iron stores.

 Stored iron is important because when iron intake is low, the body relies on ferritin to release the iron it needs.
 If enough iron isn't available in storage, a person will progress through several stages of iron deficiency.
-If the situation isn't corrected, iron deficiency may eventually lead to anemia — a decreased amount of hemoglobin in the blood, resulting in difficulty delivering oxygen to the cells and tissues.
+If the situation isn't corrected, iron deficiency can lead to anemia (a decreased amount of hemoglobin in the blood, resulting in difficulty delivering oxygen to the cells and tissues).

-Most iron deficiency cases in childhood are due to low iron intake — for example, getting too few iron-rich foods such as red meat and fortified cereals, or, in bottle-fed infants, switching from iron-fortified formula to cow's milk before 12 months.
-Infants who are breastfed tend to get enough iron from their mothers until about 4-6 months of age, when iron-fortified cereal is usually introduced.
+Most iron deficiency cases in childhood are due to low iron intake — for example, getting too few iron-rich foods (such as red meat and fortified cereals), or in bottle-fed infants, switching from iron-fortified formula to cow's milk before 12 months.
+Infants who are breastfed tend to get enough iron from their mothers until they're about 4-6 months old, when iron-fortified cereal is usually introduced.

-Low iron also may be caused by poor iron absorption by the intestine or by blood loss, most commonly from heavy menstruation or gradual blood loss in the intestinal tract.
+Low iron also can be due to poor iron absorption in the intestine or blood loss, most commonly from heavy menstruation or gradual blood loss in the intestinal tract.

-Some health conditions can result in too much iron and ferritin in the body (iron overload).
-The most common is hemochromatosis, a genetic disease in which too much iron is absorbed.
+Some health conditions can result in too much iron and ferritin in the body (iron overload), such as hemochromatosis, a genetic disease in which too much iron is absorbed.

 Doctors may order ferritin test when they suspect kids have too little or too much iron in their bodies.
-This suspicion is often based on the results of routine blood tests, such as a complete blood counts, that show low hemoglobin levels.
+This suspicion is often based on the results of routine blood tests, such as a complete blood count, that shows low hemoglobin levels.

 Other times, doctors may suspect problems with iron levels based on certain symptoms.
-Early symptoms if iron depletion or deficiency might be subtle.
-But once levels drop below a certain amount, kids might experience symptoms such as fatigue, weakness, pale skin, rapid heartbeat, or dizziness.
+Early symptoms of iron depletion or deficiency might be subtle.
+But once levels drop below a certain amount, kids might have symptoms such as fatigue, weakness, pale skin, rapid heartbeat, or dizziness.
 The most common symptoms of iron overload are joint pain, chronic fatigue, and abdominal pain.

 Ferritin levels are a helpful first indicator of abnormal iron stores because they tend to drop or rise even before symptoms occur.
 They are also not as prone to dietary fluctuations as blood iron levels.